michaelpatrickpurcell/balloon-spectacular/README.md

   1. If you are playing a competitive game, deal one colour card at random to each player.
 Your colour card will determine the colour of balloons with which you are _affiliated_.
 Do not reveal this card to the other players until the end of the game.
 If you are playing a cooperative game, then you should skip this step.
      - Each regular balloon card is affiliated with two of the five possible colours.
 The colours that a balloon card is affiliated with are the colours of the envelope of the balloon depicted on that card.
 Special shape cards are not affiliated with any colour.
   2. Collect the truck cards that you will use during your game.
 Set one truck card aside.
 Place the remaining truck cards in a single row below the left-hand side of the game board.
 These truck cards comprise the _launch zone_.
 The rightmost truck card in the launch zone is called the _lead truck_.
-  3. Place the truck card that you set aside in the previous set below the middle of the launch zone.
+  3. Collect the truck card that you set aside in the previous step.
+Place it below the middle of the launch zone.
 This truck card is the _safety vehicle_.
-  4. Collect the regular balloon cards and special shape cards that you will use during your game (see Components above for details).
+  4. Collect the regular balloon cards and special shape cards that you will use during your game.
 These cards will comprise the _balloon deck_.
   5. If you are playing a cooperative game, shuffle the balloon deck.
 If you are playing a competitive game, then you should skip this step.
   6. Place the balloon deck below the launch zone.
 In a competitive game, you should spread the balloon cards on the table so that they are all visible.
   7. Place the scoring tokens below the play area.